aicbe/intro-to-ai/README.md

-# intro-to-ai
+# Introduction to AI for Absolute Beginners
-Intro to AI for Absolute Beginners
+Before learning AI you need to know what is AI and its use cases.